 - Figure 7: Telefonica and Vodafone Telco 2.0 strategies – evaluation

-...Members of the Telco 2.0 Executive Briefing Subscription Service can download the full 14 page report in PDF format here.
+...Members of the Telco 2.0 Executive Briefing Subscription Service and the Telco 2.0 Transformation Stream can download the full 14 page report in PDF format here.
 Non-Members, please subscribe here.
 For this or other enquiries, please email firstname.lastname@example.org / call +44 (0) 207 247 5003.

 Companies and Technologies Featured: Vodafone, Telefonica, O2, Priority Moments, Top-Up Surprises, Freebees, Tu Me, Tuenti, Terra, OneNet, Wayra, M2M, OTT, Jajah, Happy Piper, Full Service, Telco 2.0.